 With the growing trend for ‘designer’ dogs, there are more and more puppies being sold that are a mix of two different breeds.
 While there can be problems associated with the rise in popularity for this type of cross-breeding, it can also often result in some lovely, family pets.

 One such mix is a Corgi crossed with one of our favorite family breeds, the beagle.
 They are also sometimes referred to as a Beagi.
-In this article, we aim to dispel some of the myths surrounding this hybrid and also provide you with guidance to allow you to make an informed choice about whether it would be the right dog for you and your family.
+We aim to dispel some of the myths surrounding this hybrid and also provide you with guidance to allow you to make an informed choice about whether it would be the right dog for you and your family.

 Some general personality traits can be attributed to certain breeds but, of course, every dog is an individual, and much of your dog’s temperament will also be determined by how they have been raised in those crucial early puppy days and how their ongoing training and socialization is handled in their new home.